cockroachdb/docs/v19.2/sql-audit-logging.md

 SQL audit logging gives you detailed information about queries being executed against your system.
 This feature is especially useful when you want to log all queries that are run against a table containing personally identifiable information (PII).

-This page has an example showing:
+This page provides an example of SQL audit logging in CockroachDB, including:

 - How to turn audit logging on and off.
 - Where the audit log files live.
 - What the audit log files look like.

-For reference material, including a detailed description of the audit log file format, see [`ALTER TABLE ...
-EXPERIMENTAL_AUDIT`](experimental-audit.html).
+For a detailed description of the audit log file format, see [Audit log file format](experimental-audit.html#audit-log-file-format) on the [`ALTER TABLE ...
+EXPERIMENTAL_AUDIT`](experimental-audit.html) reference page.

+Note that enabling SQL audit logs can negatively impact performance.
+As a result, we recommend using SQL audit logs for security purposes only.
+For more details, see [Performance considerations](experimental-audit.html#performance-considerations), on the [`ALTER TABLE ...
+EXPERIMENTAL_AUDIT`](experimental-audit.html) reference page.

 {% include {{ page.version.version }}/misc/experimental-warning.md %}